 By the way, do you see all of those fine, hair-like roots on this carrot?
 That can happen when the soil has more nitrogen than your carrots need.
 It doesn’t affect the taste at all, though!

 Carrots get twisty when they encounter a rock or other obstacle in the soil when they are growing.
 If you want perfectly straight carrots, be sure to to prep your soil well before planting so it is loose and easy for the roots to push through.
 Also be sure to thin your carrots to 2-3” apart so they don’t twist around each other as they grow.
 Check out this silly guy!

 Winter carrots are a real treat – this one barely made it home with me.

-Why not pick up some for yourself at Countryside’s Curbside market this winter and taste how sweet a carrot can be?
+Why not pick up some for yourself at Countryside Old Trail School Winter Farmers’ Market this season and taste how sweet a carrot can be?